 Private homes and outdoor attractions in Weston

 Weston is a rural town in the Green Mountains with private homes separated by forest and farmland.
 Incorporated in 1799, the area has long been supported by its agricultural industry.
-While most of the county has rough, mountainous terrain, the valleys between peaks provide excellent soil for agriculture and pasturage.
-The town had nearly a dozen mills by the 1850s, some of which have now been turned into local museums.
+While most of the county has rough, mountainous terrain, the valleys between peaks provide excellent soil for agriculture and grazing animals.
+The town had nearly a dozen mills by the 1850s, some of which have now been turned into museums.
 Today, the town functions as a quiet community focused on preserving its rustic identity.
-“There’s some new construction around the area, but you’ll mostly see old houses, especially in the more populated parts of town,” says Thaddeus Abare, a Realtor with Barrett & Valley Associates, and a Windsor County local that’s been selling homes in the area for nearly 4 years.
+“There’s some new construction around the area, but you’ll mostly see old houses, especially in the more populated parts of town,” says Thaddeus Abare, a Realtor with Barrett & Valley Associates, and a Windsor County resident who's been selling homes in the area for about four years.
+It's also a hub for tourists looking to expend some energy in the outdoors or be pampered at the luxury farm-to-table inn, The Weston.

 Traditional-style homes starting in the $200,000s

-Homebuyers can find national-style homes from as early as 1850, Cape Cods from the 1950s and log cabins and contemporary houses built in the last 25 years.
-While there are a few homes packed tighter together along Main Street, most properties in town sit along winding country roads with anywhere from one to 15 acres of land.
+Homebuyers can find national-style homes from as early as 1850, Cape Cods from the 1950s and log cabins and contemporary houses built in the past 25 years.
+While there are a few homes packed tighter together along Main Street, most properties in town sit along winding country roads with up to 15 acres of land.
 Most homes typically sell for $200,000 to $700,000, while the town’s largest properties usually go for $1.25 million to $2.5 million.

 Hiking trails and semi-wilderness attractions

 There are dozens of hiking trails just west of town in Green Mountain National Forest, including the 2.4-mile Ten Kilns Trail.
 The Greendale Campground is open to Weston residents and guests, offering a semi-wilderness experience with access to swimming, tennis courts and a picnic area.
 “Skiing and snowmobiling are popular activities here in the winter too,” adds Abare.
-The Okemo Mountain Resort is 10 miles north with over 120 slopes in the winter, and Bromley Mountain Ski Resort is 12 miles south with over 40 slopes.
+The Okemo Mountain Resort, 10 miles north, has over 120 slopes in the winter, and Bromley Mountain Ski Resort is 12 miles south and has over 40 slopes.

 Commuting via Route 100, I-91

-Weston is heavily car dependent.
-Commuters can take Vermont Route 100 north 10 miles to get to Ludlow.
+Weston is heavily car-dependent.
+Commuters can take state Route 100 north 10 miles to Ludlow.
 Access to Interstate 91, which runs north to Canada and south to Massachusetts, is 30 miles east.
-The closest hospital is in Springfield, which is 20 miles east.
+The closest hospital is in Springfield, 20 miles east.
 The closest major airport, Albany International, is 80 miles south.

-Due to Vermont’s unique climate, the state has a mud season that usually lasts from March to June.
+Due to Vermont’s climate, the state has a mud season that usually lasts from March to June.
 As the winter snow and frost melts, the area’s dirt is turned into muddy terrain.
-There are 42 miles of dirt roads throughout Weston, meaning commuters may encounter hazardous road conditions and complete road closures during mud season.
+There are 42 miles of dirt roads throughout Weston, which can mean hazardous road conditions and complete road closures during mud season.

 Shopping and dining along Main Street

-Along Main Street, the historic Vermont Country Store has been operating since 1946.
-Here, locals can shop for clothing, household items and fresh local goods.
-Residents can make reservations at The Hub at Weston, which is open for breakfast and lunch, and The Left Bank, which opens late for dinner.
-Shaw’s is also 10 miles north in Ludlow for essentials.
+Along Main Street, the historic Vermont Country Store has been operating since 1946 and sells clothing, household items and fresh local goods.
+Gladys' Kitchen at The Hub serves breakfast and lunch Wednesday to Sunday.
+As part of The Weston, The Left Bank serves its French-inspired menu for dinner Tuesday to Saturday.
+Shaw’s is 10 miles north in Ludlow for groceries.

-Low student-teacher ratio at Green Mountain Union High
+Low student-to-teacher ratio at Green Mountain Union High

 Students may start at Flood Brook School, which teaches kindergarten through eighth grade and earns a B from Niche.
-Green Mountain Union High receives a C and operates with a student to teacher ratio of 11 to 1.
+Green Mountain Union High receives a C and has a student-to-teacher ratio of 11-to-1.

 Weston Theater Company, Chester Festival on the Green

-The Weston Theater Company, the oldest professional theater in Vermont, has been putting on local plays since 1935.
+The Weston Theater Company, the oldest professional theater in Vermont, has been putting on plays since 1935.
 Just 10 miles east, the Chester Festival on the Green, which has been running for over 50 years, celebrates the town’s art and culture.
-Held in September, the event features over 70 craft vendors, live music and street performers, family activities and food vendors.
+The event is held in September and features over 70 craft vendors, live music, street performers, family activities and food vendors.

 Written By